JulienGAMartin/JulienGAMartin.github.io/content/en/authors/op_thibaut_barra/_index.md

 superuser: false

 # Role/position
-role: "PhD: Among individual differences in intra-individual variation in the wild, its importance and evolutionary consequences"
+role: "Among individual differences in intra-individual variation in the wild, its importance and evolutionary consequences"

 # Organizations/Affiliations
 organizations: